Skip to content

 float

-The port area at the given web distance and height.
+Port area at the given web distance and height [m^2].

 Source code in machwave/models/grain/base.py